TELLER COUNTY

 AREAS IN TELLER COUNTY

 Two of the original mining towns in the Colorado Gold Rush, Cripple Creek and Victor still feature many historic buildings and mining sites.
-Cripple Creek has been revitalized by the addition of limited stakes gaming and offers numerous casinos, restaurants and entertainment options.
+Cripple Creek has been revitalized by the addition of limited stakes gaming and offers numerous casinos, restaurants, hotels and entertainment options while Victor has remained more of a quaint offering.

 Divide is a gateway to multiple locations and activities.
 To the south are Cripple Creek and Victor, plus numerous recreational activities.
-Lake George and 11 Mile Reservoir are just to the west, and the Colorado Wolf and Wildlife Center is located in Divide.
+Lake George and Eleven Mile Reservoir are just to the west, and the Colorado Wolf and Wildlife Center is located in Divide.
+Here, you might find homes with acreage and facilities for horses and cattle.